 - 2 bay leaves (left whole)

 - 8 cups water or broth (may need adjustment)

 Place the ham hock in the instant pot and cover with water, being careful not to fill the pot more than half full.
 Cook under high pressure for 20 minutes, then let the pressure out rapidly.
-Remove the ham hock and discard the cooking liquid (or may retain it for the soup).
+Remove the ham hock and discard the cooking liquid (best to retain it for the soup).

 Dry out the liner of the instant pot and place all of the dry ingredients into it.
 Stir to distribute the carrots, onions, and celery.
 Place the partially cooked ham hock on top and then fill with 8 cups of water (for a thicker, porridge-like consistency you can add 6 cups).

 Pressure cook on high for 20 minutes, then let the pressure release naturally (about 15 – 20 minutes).
 When pressure is relieved, open the instant pot and remove the ham hock and bay leaves.
 Pull the meat off of the bone, chop to your desired size, and stir back into the soup.
 It is now ready to serve.

 My wife likes to grate a little Pecorino Romano cheese on this –